Frequently asked questions

 What does the application process involve?

-You will need to apply for a Master’s course in the Faculty of Medicine at Imperial College London and then complete the online scholarship application form.
+You will need to apply for a Master’s programme in the Faculty of Medicine at Imperial College London and then complete the online scholarship application form.
 All applications will be read and assessed by a selection panel of experienced academics.
-Scholarships will then be allocated and offers made will be dependent on candidates receiving an offer of a place on a Master’s course in the Faculty of Medicine at Imperial College to start in 2018.
+Scholarships will then be allocated and offers made will be dependent on candidates receiving an offer of a place on a Master’s course in the Faculty of Medicine at Imperial College to start in the following October.

 I am in the final year of my undergraduate degree and have not yet received my final grade - can I still apply?